 Holders of record of our ADSs as of the ADS record date (4:30 p.m.
 (U.S. Eastern Time) on April 20, 2023) who wish to exercise their voting rights for the underlying ordinary shares must act through Citibank.
 The deposit agreement permits registered ADS holders as of the ADS record date to instruct Citibank to exercise the voting rights for the ordinary shares represented by ADSs.
-Citibank has agreed that it will endeavor, insofar as practicable and permitted under applicable law and the provisions of the deposit agreement, to vote the securities (in person or by proxy) represented by the holder's ADSs.
-Citibank will vote (or cause its custodian to vote) the ordinary shares held on deposit in accordance with the voting instructions received from ADS holders who provide timely voting instructions.
+Citibank has agreed that it will endeavor, insofar as practicable and permitted under applicable law and the provisions of the deposit agreement, to vote the securities (in person or by proxy) represented by the holder's ADSs in accordance with such voting instructions as follows: